grlwholifts/OnRoad/README.md

 #### Filtering of Data :

 The data is divided into a total of 30 attributes that focus on criteria such as accident-specific, driver-specific and circumstance-specific attributes.
-The model consists of *K-medoids* and *expectation maximization algorithms* that will be used for clustering the dataset.
 The Clusters formed are:
 - Traffic cluster-low high traffic
 - Time of accident-morning, afternoon, night